 Unfortunately, the operation cannot be 100% safe, as complications may arise:

-1. the consequences of anesthesia;
+1. consequences of anesthesia;

 2. damage to the palate, bleeding.

-Indications for removal of adenoids
+Indications for adenoid removal

-Indications for the removal of adenoids in children:
+Indications for adenoid removal in children:

 • Chronic adenoiditis.
 Inflamed adenoids are a favorable environment for various viruses and bacteria.